 I hope this play-by-play is helpful to you if you're looking for a reliable overseas printer.
 If you use a bit of caution and common sense, you may find that an overseas printer that fits exactly what you're needing for a particular project.

 Thank you for taking the time to read this post!
-If you'd like to know the contact information of the printer we used in China, or would like me to be your liaison for a large overseas print project, please write to me through my contact page.
+If you'd like to know more about my experience printing in China, or would like me to be your liaison for a large overseas print project, please write to me through my contact page.
+If you’re already in communication with an overseas printer, read this post: How to Communicate Clearly With Your Overseas Printer.
 If you'd like to talk to me about a book project, please take a look at my Book Design services page.